Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Microsoft Visual Studio test plans.
 - [ ] Gradle wrapper scripts.
 - [x] SonarCloud analysis.
-- [ ] the JavaScript task runner.
+- [ ] JavaScript task runner.

 ### Your company has a project in Azure DevOps for a new application.
 The application will be deployed to several Azure virtual machines that run Windows Server 2016.
 You need to recommend a deployment strategy for the virtual machines.
 The strategy must meet the following requirements: Ensure that the virtual machines maintain a consistent configuration.
 Minimize administrative effort to configure the virtual machines.
 What should you include in the recommendation?

 - [ ] Deployment YAML and Azure pipeline stage templates.
-- [x] Azure Resource Manager templates and the Custom Script Extension for Windows.
+- [ ] Azure Resource Manager templates and the Custom Script Extension for Windows.
-- [ ] Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) extension for Windows.
+- [x] Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) extension for Windows.
 - [ ] Deployment YAML and Azure pipeline deployment groups.

+### Your company has a project in Azure DevOps for a new application.
+The application will be deployed to several Azure virtual machines that run Windows Server 2019.
+You need to recommend a deployment strategy for the virtual machines.
+The strategy must meet the following requirements: Ensure that the virtual machines maintain a consistent configuration.
+Minimize administrative effort to configure the virtual machines.
+What should you include in the recommendation?

+- [ ] Deployment YAML and Azure pipeline stage templates.
+- [ ] Azure Resource Manager templates and the Custom Script Extension for Windows.
+- [x] Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) extension for Windows.
+- [ ] Deployment YAML and Azure pipeline deployment groups.

+### You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.
+You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.
+Which of the following should be part of your solution?
+(Choose two.)

+- [x] Azure Resource Manager templates.
+- [x] The PowerShell Desired State Configuration (DSC) extension for Windows.
+- [ ] Azure pipeline deployment groups.
+- [ ] The Custom Script Extension for Windows.
+- [ ] Azure pipeline stage templates.

-### You use Azure SQL Database Intelligent Insights and Azure Application Insights foe monitoring.
-You need to write ad-hoc Queries against the monitoring data.
-Which Query language should you use?
+### You use Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring.
+You need to write ad-hoc queries against the monitoring data.
+Which query language should you use?

 - [ ] PL/pgSQL.
 - [ ] Transact-SQL.